PPC 7 min read

-A successful Facebook campaign does not only translate from having great content or engagement, but you should also look after your conversions and see what efforts worked best.
+A successful Facebook ad campaign does not only translate from having great content or engagement, but you should also look after your conversions and see what efforts worked best.
 Here are a few takeaways:

 - Have a cohesive marketing objective.
 It does not only apply to Facebook but also in all aspects for taking care of your brand.

-- Inspect your data as often.
+- Inspect your data often.
 This is also an effort in knowing your brand and the possibilities that you can solve in your campaigns.

 - Thanks to Facebook’s clear and straightforward marketing objectives, this tool greatly contributes to your targeting and reach.